Krasnovvvvv/numerical-methods-in-physics/README.md

 Demonstrates numerical solution of linear Fredholm and Volterra integral equations of the second kind using quadrature-based methods (trapezoidal rule, Simpson’s rule, Gauss–Christoffel formulas) and piecewise-linear approximation of the unknown function on a grid, with analysis of how the choice of quadrature and mesh size affects accuracy, stability, and error propagation in test problems

+### 🌊 Convection Equations: Explicit and Implicit Schemes

+Demonstrates numerical solution of the 1D linear convection equation with prescribed and periodic boundary conditions using explicit and implicit finite‑difference schemes of first and second order (FTCS, first‑ and second‑order upwind, Lax–Wendroff, MacCormack, Richtmyer two‑step, BTCS).
+Compares numerical and exact solutions and visualizes the maximum error in time to study how the Courant number, stencil choice, and approximation order affect stability, numerical diffusion, dispersion, and long‑time error growth

 ---

 ## 🚀 Getting Started